 He cited "the ruthlessness that IS showed against unarmed populations".

 The purported al-Baghdadi video is "reprehensible", Peshawar religious leader Maulana Jamil Qureshi told Salaam Times.
 "IS's activities are contrary to the teachings of the Koran."

 Afghanistan no haven for IS

 If al-Baghdadi thinks his battered movement can regain its footing by basing itself in Afghanistan, he is deluded, said Afghan analysts who watched the video.

-"Such videos will only be considered propaganda because Daesh has lost its ability to gather its fighters," Kabul political analyst Aziz Stanekzai told Salaam Times, using an alternate name for IS.
+"Such videos will be considered only propaganda because Daesh has lost its ability to gather its fighters," Kabul political analyst Aziz Stanakzai told Salaam Times, using an alternate name for IS.